CWNjuguna/CWNjuguna/README.md

-- 👋 Hi, I’m @ CWNjuguna a.k.a Catherine Njuguna,  Data Analyst
+- 👋 Hi, I’m @ CWNjuguna, a Data Analyst
 - 👀 I’m interested in all things Data: collecting, cleaning, analysing, visualizing it!
 - 🌱 I’m currently learning Data Analytics through Udacity Scholarship Program , PowerBi and SQL
 - 💞️ I’m looking to collaborate on data analysis projects but not limited to this scope